-Celi Trépanier, Author, former public school teacher, homeschool mom and a passionate advocate for gifted children
+Celi Trépanier, MEd, Author, former public school teacher, homeschool mom and a passionate advocate for gifted children

 First, I would find out what the criteria is for children getting into the program.
 Public school gifted programs are implemented (identification of children, acceptance into the program and how the program offers gifted education) differently in every state and in every school district depending on laws and funding, so knowing exactly what tests and criteria they use is important, and ask to see your child's scores.